Otcocuka/cms-core/README.md

-new research for clients- seems like a successful one UPD 21.12: interviewing the clients about the required business logic
+new research for clients- seems like a successful one UPD 21.12: interviewing the clients about the required business logic UPD 22.12: killer-feature will be in a week

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: